The Library plays an important role in supporting teaching, learning and research at MAHSA University.

 Smoking, vaping, eating and drinking are strictly prohibited in the library.

-Library users who photocopy any materials are fully responsible for any action liable and takes full responsibilities in compliance to the Copyright Act 1987.
+Library users who photocopy any materials are fully responsible for any action liable and take full responsibilities in compliance with the Copyright Act 1987.

-Users are not allowed to remove library furniture and equipment from their original place.
+Users are not allowed to remove library furniture and equipment from their original places.

 Reservation of seat is not permitted.